rob-blackbourn/jetblack-serialization/documentation/index.md

 # jetblack-serialization

-Serialization for JSON, YAML and XML in Python using typing annotations.
+Serialization of built in types for JSON, YAML and XML in Python using typing annotations.

 ## Status

-It has been tested with Python 3.8 used the `typing_extensions` package for `Annotated`.
+It has been tested with Python 3.12.